verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] A healthy injection of cynicism
 - [ ] You keep an eye on her.
 I've got a universe to master.
 - [ ] It's the only way I know how to live
+- [ ] Hair blowing and freedom in their brains